 Paddock boots, also known as Jodhpur boots, are English riding boots that stop at the ankle.
 This type of riding boot is typically worn by children in a show ring or by adults when wearing half-chaps when riding.
 These are leather boots, so they aren’t suitable for wearing around the barn as they can get easily damaged.
-Paddock boots are available in the zipper, laced or pull-on styles.
-When choosing riding boots for children, it is important to fit the boot to the child.
+Paddock boots are available in zipper, laced, or pull-on styles.
+When choosing the best riding boots for children, it is important to fit the boot to the child.
 Make sure the boot fits comfortably and provides the support children need in their ankles and soles.

 Western Style Boots

-Western boots are traditionally made with a higher heel than an English style riding boot and some styles may have a crepe sole.
+Western boots are traditionally made with a higher heel than an English-style riding boot and some styles may have a crepe sole.
 Western-style boots are available in knee height or ankle height.
 They are usually comfortable and provide good protection and stability.
-However, most of the inexpensive western style boots are made with vinyl lowers, uppers or both, which can break down quicker than leather and may make your feet hot when worn for a long period of time.
+However, most of the inexpensive western style boots are made with vinyl lowers, uppers, or both, which can break down quicker than leather and may make your feet hot when worn for a long period of time.

 Running Shoe Style Boots

 This style of riding boot provides more of a casual look.
 They are durable, comfortable and they are easier to care for than a traditional leather boot.
-Running shoe style riding boots have extra support in the ankle and sole, so they are great for long-distance trail riders.
+Running shoe-style riding boots have extra support in the ankle and sole, so they are great for long-distance trail riders.

-Riding Boot Materials
+Horseback Riding Boot Materials

-All styles of riding boots are available in different materials, ranging from canvas to leather.
+All styles of horseback riding boots are available in different materials, ranging from canvas to leather.
 Although leather tends to be the most expensive and requires the most care, it is typically the first choice for many riders.
 Leather riding boots are comfortable and will typically last longer than boots made from other materials.
 A good pair of riding boots is a great investment, especially if you ride frequently.
-Riding boots made from synthetic materials such as rubber or vinyl tend to be hotter, hold moisture and can stick to your legs when the weather is hot.
+Riding boots made from synthetic materials such as rubber or vinyl tend to be hotter, hold moisture, and can stick to your legs when the weather is hot.
 However, riding boots made from synthetic materials are great for wearing during wet weather, when you go directly from riding to working in the barn, and if you do not want to invest in an expensive pair of leather boots for occasional use.